YasaswiS/BooleansCalendar/README.md

 ## Individual SMART Goals

 Click [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1) to access the Scrum Board, which contains individual SMART Goals.
 They're under the "In Progress" column, with a separate card for each team member.

+###### Aditya Surapaneni

+- S - Contribute to the team effort by assisting in the development of the Home Page via the use of HTML & CSS.
+Additionally, start on the Mini Lab by creating the basic logic for the Recursion Mini Lab in Factorial.java.
+Finally, routinely update the README, as well as the Scrum Board, to document progress.
+- M - These individual goals will be achieved if my contributions allow for the team SMART Goals to be successfully attained.
+- A - These goals are achievable, as I have full access to the material necessary, such as IntelliJ IDEA, prior knowledge, team members, etc.
+- R - These goals are realistic, as I have included variation to maintain focus.
+Focus is key in reaching the desired end result.
+- T - I will make sure to complete my tasks on time so as not to let my team down.
+The deadline is March 26, which I am sure is enough time.